How To Say Cheers In China

 Less Emphasis on Forcing Drinks

 In the past, there was a strong emphasis on forcing people to drink, especially baijiu.
 This was seen as a way of showing hospitality and proving one's loyalty.
-However, this practice is becoming less common, as people are becoming more aware of the health risks associated with excessive drinking.
+That said, this practice is becoming less common, as people are becoming more aware of the health risks associated with excessive drinking.
 Today, it's generally considered impolite to pressure someone to drink more than they are comfortable with.

 Hybrid Approaches